-Union University, Lane College, Lambuth University
+Union University, Lane College, University of Memphis Lambuth

 Jackson, Tennessee has such a strong Southern culture that its picturesque downtown and 1950s-era bus station are often used as filming locations for movies.
-About 54% of the town’s 67,000 residents are registered Republican, so conservative students at Jackson’s three major colleges will feel right at home here.
+About 54% of the town’s 67,000 residents are registered Republican, so conservative students at Jackson’s three major conservative colleges will feel right at home here.
 In terms of living costs, Jackson comes in at about 17% less than the U.S. average.
 That’s also less than the Tennessee state average.
 Entertainment and transportation rank as Jackson’s most expensive expense categories, while housing, food, and healthcare are some of the most affordable.

 4. Kirksville, Missouri